Electronic Forms for WordPress at K

 - Input Mask – Input masks provide a visual guide allowing users to more easily enter data in a specific format such as dates, account numbers, and phone numbers.
 Gravity Forms provides standard input masks settings for SCEs to choose from or SCEs can create a custom input mask using the accepted input mask characters to meet their needs.

-Gravity Forms Extensions
+Forms Extensions

 Various extensions are available to make Gravity Forms work even harder for your site.
 Options include configurable workflows, connected forms, exporting entries as PDFs, Zapier connections and other web hooks, and more.
 Please contact Web Services for advice, installation, and customized training.